riceissa/breathing/index.md

 Important note: as you start breathing through your nose more, you should find that your nose becomes less blocked even without doing these things.
 I used to need the nose strips _a lot_ when I first started nasal breathing.
 But now I hardly need them.
 So these techniques should be thought of as temporary crutches -- or like training wheels on a bicycle.
 They are there to help jump start your nasal breathing until your nose is strong enough, but you shouldn't need them forever.
 I had a clear shift when I first switched to nasal breathing, and then a second shift when I switched to _silent_ nasal breathing.
 It seems odd that my nose would clear up with _less_ air moving through the nose.
 My hypothesis is that either my health in general got better, or maybe less air means less irritation.

 Definitely don't get surgery, unless you've tried all the safe options and nothing works.
-I think the mainstream medical world understates the risks here, e.g., you should read about empty nose syndrome.
-James Nestor's book _Breath_ has a bit about this.
+I think the mainstream medical world understates the risks here, e.g., you should read about empty nose syndrome. @nestor2020 has a bit about this.

 i should say something about mouth taping as well. i don't have any _strong_ argument again it, but i have personally not done it. as you improve your breathing, you mouth should automatically close. so mouth taping is, in my view, unnecessary in the long-term. what about the short term? after all, all the other nose-unblocking stuff i'm recommending are short-term crutches as well. i think in the short term maybe it's completely fine? i was just personally scared of using it, and never needed it.

+my nose still sometimes feels unblocked in the morning. not sure what's going on there.

 # On the unreasonable effectiveness of capnometers